jostylr/mathpebbles/src/common.md

 ## CSS

 This is the hook for the CSS to go with the HTML page.
-When sufficiently done, we can save this as its own file for cache purposes, but want to avoid potential cache remembrances.

     _"typed input:css"

     _"real:css"

 ## Typed Input